CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Simulation Study

+To evaluate the performance of our method we generate two data sets from two different mixtures of K = 10 components each.
+The first data set is drawn from a Gaussian mixture distribution in dimension $d = 10$ with a vector of proportions $\rho \in \Sigma_K$.
+Thus, $\alpha = \sum_{k=1}^{10} \rho_k \alpha_k$ where the $\alpha_k$ are Gaussian distributions.
+The second data set is drawn from the same Gaussian components $\alpha_k$ but with different mixture proportions $\pi \neq \rho$.
+Then, we add a non-linear mapping $T : \mathbb{R}^d \to \mathbb{R}^d$ mimicking domain-shift.
+Thus, $\beta = \sum_{k=1}^{10} \pi_k \beta_k$ where $\beta_k = T \# \alpha_k$ (that is the push-forward of the measure $\alpha_k$ by the mapping $T$).
+In this simulation study, we apply the same pre-processing of the data as the one applied to the real flow cytometry data.
+That is, we threshold the negative values at zero and re-scale the observations such that every observation $X$ belongs to $[0,1]^{10}$.
+See Figure \ref{fig:simulation_frame_work} for an illustration of a generated data-set.
 We compare our method with three state-of-the-art classification methods: one unsupervised method \--- the $k$-means ; and two supervised methods \--- quadratic discriminant analysis (QDA), and random forest (RF).
 After a training step on the source data set, each supervised method yields a classification of the target data set.
 Hence, after this classification step by either QDA or RF, we can derive an estimation of the class proportions in the target data set.
-We indicate, that in this framework (namely with a single learning data set), the QDA algorithm corresponds to the \texttt{OptimalFlow} method \cite{Optimalflow} that is a state-of-the-art method designed to cluster flow cytometry data.
+We indicate, that in this framework (namely with a single learning data set), the QDA algorithm corresponds to the \texttt{OptimalFlow} method \citep{Optimalflow}, that is a state-of-the-art method designed to cluster flow cytometry data.
 As the $k$-means is an unsupervised method, we apply it straight to the target data set.
 Since the $k$-means does not yield a labelled classification, it is necessary to add an annotation step for each cluster $C_k$ returned by the $k$-means algorithm.
 To annotate a cluster $C_k$, we retrieve the majority population according to the true labels and then we label all the observations that belong to $C_k$ with this label.
 Therefore, we provide a significant upper hand to this method with this additional information.
+To study the performance and the stability of these various methods, we sampled 100 source data sets with respect to the source model (with a fixed number $I = 115,783$ of observations), and sampled 100 target data sets with respect to the target model (with a fixed number $J = 68,981$ of observations).
+Then, for each pair of source and target data sets we apply the supervised methods, that is \texttt{CytOpT}, QDA and RF, and on each target data set, we apply the $k$-means algorithm followed by the annotation step described above.
+Hence, for each method we obtain 100 estimates of the class proportions.
+Figure \ref{fig:simulation_frame_work} displays an example of a pair of source and target data sets with their corresponding class proportions.
+Figure \ref{fig:simulation_Boxplot} displays the median class proportions retrieved with theses 100 estimates and the variability of these estimates.
+In this scenario, \texttt{CytOpT} is the method which offers the best trade-off between accuracy and stability.